-The Australian Military and Veteran Families Study seeks to understand family experiences of military life, how these shape continued service in the Australian Defence Force (ADF) and how families’ transition from service can be improved.
+The Australian Military and Veteran Families Study sought to understand family experiences of military life, how these shaped continued service in the Australian Defence Force (ADF) and how families’ transition from service can be improved.

-The study focuses on families of current ADF members and members who have left the ADF in the last five years, who have children under 18 or who are expecting or planning children.
-It explores how families juggle the demands of military and family life, how they make decisions about continued service in the ADF, and the supports they find useful at different stages of life and when transitioning out of the ADF.
+The study focused on families of current ADF members and members who had left the ADF in the five years prior to the interview, and who had children under 18 or who were expecting or planning children.
+It explored how families juggled the demands of military and family life, how they made decisions about continued service in the ADF, and the supports they found useful at different stages of life and when transitioning out of the ADF.

-The research team will share insights from the study with a range of stakeholders to potentially inform the design and delivery of policies, programs and services for military and veteran families.
+The research team have completed their analysis and reports have been submitted to the Departments of Defence and Veterans’ Affairs.
+Insights from the study will be shared with a range of stakeholders to potentially inform the design and delivery of policies, programs and services for military and veteran families.

 Key findings will also be shared with research participants and other military and defence force family forums, in a way that does not reveal the identity of individual participants.

-The research has been approved by the Departments of Defence and Veterans’ Affairs Human Research Ethics Committee.
-If you would like more information about the study, contact us via email at: firstname.lastname@example.org.
+If you would like more information about the study, contact us via email at:

 Thank you to all of those who volunteered to be a part of this study.